Norkizah/PSUSphere/README.md

 ### Link

 **psuspherebaute.pythonanywhere.com**
-- bugged % include 'includes/pagination.html' and includes/form dont work in the website
-but everything works on localhost all models, log in, faker and crud are working
+-Bugged in pythonanywhere but all working in localhost

 # Authors
 - Norkizah M. Baute